 Mungo beans or Urad dal is abundantly rich in Omega 3.
 French beans are also a good option if you are looking to enrich your diet with Omega 3.

 Who said the squash vegetables are boring?
 They pack a punch when it comes to Omega 3.
 Use them as soups, as part of your casseroles or have in a curry.

 The leafy greens are rich in iron, calcium and Omega 3 fatty acids.
 Broccoli, spinach, collards, kale are great alternatives to choose from.

-Berries are full of antioxidants, essential minerals and vitamins, and Omega 3 fatty acids.
-Add them to your cereal, smoothies or have as a snack.
+Berries are full of antioxidants, essential minerals and vitamins and Omega 3 fatty acids.
+Add them to your cereal, smoothies or have them as a snack.

 Adding Omega 3 fatty acids subtly to your diet are most of the popular herbs and spices.
 While they will not help you meet your daily requirements, they will boost your Omega 3 intake.

 The king of fruits has an excellent Omega 3 vs. Omega 6 fatty acids ratio.
 Not just this, they are rich in protein and essential vitamins and minerals.

 Muskmelon is another fruit that can boost your Omega 3 fatty acids intake.
 Since it has a lesser ratio of Omega 6 fatty acids, just like mangoes, melon makes for a healthy option.